tc39/proposal-ses/README.md

 existing browser code runs compatibly in a virtualized browser environment as configured by the caller using SES and Domado.

-Of course, the Compartments and Virtualized Powers patterns can be composed, enabling one to *temporarily* invite potentially malicious code onto one's page, endow it with a subtree of one's own DOM as its virtual document, and then permanently and fully evict it.
+By composing the Compartments and Virtualized Powers patterns, one can to *temporarily* invite potentially malicious code onto one's page, endow it with a subtree of one's own DOM as its virtual document, and then permanently and fully evict it.

 ### Mobile code